Pistol-Packin' Pals Shoot 'em Up

 With its fully-enclosed, snag-free hammer and +P .38 special ammo rating,

-this S&W 442 Airweight J-frame revolver is a reliable and utterly discreet "carry" piece.
+S&W 442 Airweight J-frame revolver is a reliable and utterly discreet "carry" piece.

 These days, I never leave home without it.